-Sex and love compulsivity is a growing problem between both men and women, particularly as technology increases our ability to connect to others.
+Sexual compulsivity is a growing problem, particularly as technology increases our ability to escape and to connect to others.
 Hallmarks are the repeated, compulsive seeking of a sexual experience or relationship despite negative consequences.

-The psychology discipline debates how to best categorize and qualify sexual compulsivity (also commonly known as “sex addiction”), but those of us working in this field are perfectly clear:
+The psychology discipline debates how to best categorize and qualify sexual compulsivity (also referred to as out of control sexual behaviors “OCSB” and often times “sex addiction”), but those of us working in this field are perfectly clear:

-- More people than you can imagine suffer profoundly from compulsive sexual and relationship patterns.
+- More people than you can imagine suffer profoundly from out of control sexual behaviors and destructive relationship patterns.

 - More couples than you know are struggling to make sense of this problem in their relationship.